 The function of the Registry of Peoples (ROP) is to provide standardized codes for identifying the primary people groups of the world.
 The ROP provides a reference list of ethnic identifiers representing the discrete human aggregations of the world along with language and location descriptors.
-The current release contains 12,432 people codes.
+The current release contains 12,502 active people codes.

 1. Identifiers – The Registry provides a unique code and definitive name for each people.

 - ROP3 – ROP Codes are 6-digit, numeric fields that provide a unique identifier for each ethnic entity.
 Each code is perpetual; it will not be used more than once, even if the entity it identifies is removed from the database.

 - PeopleName – ROP Names are identifiers recommended as standard reference names.
 Each reference name is based on the self-name or a representative construct name of an ethnic entity as determined by the Registry Editor.
 Each name represents the largest cohesive group of individuals considering themselves related and speaking one or more languages.
 These identifiers are stored in the primary table of the registry:

 2. Descriptors – The Registry provides two descriptors for each people group.
 A minimum of two descriptors is necessary to accurately define a people.